 On months where we have a little extra cash to spare, we simply contact Consolidated Credit and pay off a little more.
-It feels great to be paying off our debt, and my husband got a new job last month, so we're confident we're on our way to a debt-free future.
+It feels great to be paying off our debt, and my husband has finally has a few interviews lined up, so we're confident we're on our way to a debt-free future.

 With so many things happening in the world right now, it can feel overwhelming.
 But being in debt doesn't have to be the end of the world.
 That's how it felt for me.
 But Consolidated Credit makes it easy to get on top of your finances, and I finally have peace of mind and security.